The St. John’s Declaration

 I am sure that over the next few months you will be hearing much more about the St. John’s Declaration and you may also be asked to endorse and show your support for better Geographic education in Canada.

-Below is the exact content from the St. John’s Declaration (download PDF version) about the St. John’s Declaration.
+Below is the exact content from the St. John’s Declaration (download our PDF version , print a copy, and hang it up in your office or class room ) about the St. John’s Declaration.

 St. John’s Declaration (Help Improve Geographic Literacy in Canada)